 ADA compliance is still considered relatively new in the online world.
 Recently I sent out an email to our database informing our clients and prospects of ADA compliance and how they can check their own website to see if they were in compliance or not.
 I was very pleased to see that the email did very well, but more importantly I just want folks to know what this is and that it can be very costly for your company not to be in compliance.

 I have had the question brought up a few times asking me, “Does my website have to be ADA compliant?” and my answer may shock you.
-The answer is, “No” you do not have to have a website that is ADA compliant.
-At least as of when this post went live.
+The answer is, “no,” you do not have to have a website that is ADA compliant.
+That is true as of when this post went live.
 The government has been talking for over a year to make it into a law and impose fines to companies that are not in compliance, but as of yet, it has not made it that far.
 So by law, you don’t have to be.

 Just like your website doesn’t have to be responsive and built for mobile first, you should though.
 Depending on how old and how your site was created really determines how much the update would cost or how long it will take.
 This is minimal when you consider the cost of going to court and more than likely losing over your website not being accessible to everyone.